rajan86528/Python-Developer-Assignment/README.md

     docker-compose down && docker-compose up --build
     ```

-This will stop any running containers, remove them, rebuild the images, and then start the containers.
+    This command will:
+    - Stop any running containers (`docker-compose down`).
+    - Build the Docker images (`docker-compose up --build`).
+    - Start the containers for the project.

-## Stopping the containers
+## Stopping the Containers
 To stop the containers, use the following command:
 ```bash
 docker-compose down